la2050/archive/_projects/2016/coachart-matching-platform-revolutionizing-volunteerism-in-la-for-those-in-need-through-technology.md

   Moreover, our “moonshot” includes the creation of a replicable tool that will empower any current and future organizations with a matching model in their organization helping increase volunteerism rates in LA.
+Please explain how you will define and measure success for your project.​: >- For the project, we define success in how efficient and effective we recruit, train, and engage volunteers.

+  We will measure success in the following ways:

+  - Recruit volunteers more efficiently and effectively.
+We will achieve a 50% increase in the number of volunteers in our database

+  - Train volunteers more efficiently and effectively.
+We will achieve a 50% decrease by moving trainings online with self-learner functionality

+  - Provide a volunteer community.
+We will increase volunteer engagement by 500 instances online in the first year of the creation of the volunteer forum How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Publicity/awareness
+  - Technical infrastructure (computers etc.)
+  - 'Community outreach '
+  - Network/relationship support
+  - Quality improvement research
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/coachart-matching-platform-revolutionizing-volunteerism-in-la-for-those-in-need-through-technology/skild-prod.s3.amazonaws.com/myla2050/images/custom540/3678478165741-team91.jpg
 organization_name: CoachArt